Discovery Bay, Jamaica

 Discovery Bay is a town in Saint Ann Parish on the northern coast of Jamaica.
 The city is also known locally as Dry Harbour, and gives its name to the Dry Harbour Mountains in St. Ann.
 There is a dispute as to whether Christopher Columbus first landed in Discovery Bay or Sevilla la Nueva (east of Discovery Bay) in 1494.
 Near to the city are Puerto Seco Beach and several historic sites, such as the Green Grotto Caves and Columbus Park.
-Visitors to the Green Grotto Caves can see relics of the native Taíno Arawak lifestyle there.
-It is said that many Spaniards escaped the English invasion of 1655 through secret passages in the caves with the help of Arawaks and African slaves, in exchange for the slaves' freedom.
+Visitors to the Green Grotto Caves can see relics of the Indigenous Taíno lifestyle there.
+It is said that many Spaniards escaped the English invasion of 1655 through secret passages in the caves with the help of Indigenous people and African slaves, in exchange for the slaves' freedom.